tldr-pages/tldr/pages/linux/postconf.md

 # postconf

-> Postfix coniguration utility.
+> Postfix configuration utility.
-> This command displays the values of main.cf configuration parameters by default and warns about possible mis-typed parameter names.
-It can also change the main.cf configuration parameter values.
+> This command displays the values of the `main.cf` configuration parameters by default and warns about possible mistyped parameter names.
+It can also change the `main.cf` configuration parameter values.
 > More information: <https://manned.org/postconf>.

 - Specify the directory of the main.cf configuration file instead of the default configuration directory:

-`postconf -c {{config_dir}}`
+`postconf -c {{path/to/configuration_directory}}`

-- Edit the main.cf configuration file and update parameter settings with the "name=value" pairs on command line:
+- Edit the `main.cf` configuration file and update parameter settings with the "name=value" pairs on the command line:

 `postconf -e`

-- Print the default parameter settings of main.cf instead of actual settings:
+- Print the default parameter settings of the `main.cf` instead of the actual settings:

 `postconf -d`